apache/sling-site/src/main/jbake/content/documentation/getting-started.md

     docker run -p 8080:8080 apachesling/sling

-This will start the latest Apache Sling distribution and you can access Sling at [http://localhost:8080](http://localhost:8080).
+This will start the latest Apache Sling distribution.

 ## Sling Download